HDest-Community/Follower/README.md

 Original mod by Ace: https://gitlab.com/accensi/hd-addons/follower

-This is a fixed and improved version by mickromash.
+### This is a fixed and improved version.
+- Code fixes and improves by mickromash
+- Additional testing by Faxer

 ### Changes
 ---